QingBytes/QingBytes.github.io/_pages/about.md

 ## 🧬 Biography

 Qing Dong is currently conducting research at the School of Computer Science, Northeastern University (China), and is affiliated with the Key Laboratory of Intelligent Computing in Medical Image, Ministry of Education.
-She previously participated in a joint research program at the Shenyang Institute of Automation, Chinese Academy of Sciences.
+He previously participated in a joint research program at the Shenyang Institute of Automation, Chinese Academy of Sciences.

 His research interests include artificial intelligence, computer vision, and object detection, with a particular focus on **multimodal object detection**, **few-shot/zero-shot object detection**, and **unsupervised/self-supervised object detection**.

 He has published several papers in international journals such as *Agriculture*, *IEEE Transactions on Instrumentation and Measurement*, and *Sensors*.
-Her representative work “PestLite: A Novel YOLO-Based Deep Learning Technique for Crop Pest Detection” is recognized as an **ESI Highly Cited Paper**.
+His representative work “PestLite: A Novel YOLO-Based Deep Learning Technique for Crop Pest Detection” is recognized as an **ESI Highly Cited Paper**.

 He also serves as a reviewer for journals including *Remote Sensing* and *Sensors*.